 The oracle is actually a binary system made up of lines, broken or solid.
 6 lines capable of two states, 64 Hexagrams: it's a perfect divination system for replication by a binary software process.

 But the software engine here doesn't use the three-coin method popular in the west.
 It replicates the entire process of sorting 50 yarrow stalks again and again to derive each line: this maintains the statistical likelihood of a changing line precisely, which the coin method does not.
-I've released the sorting engine on GitHub as an open source code scrap.
+I've released the sorting engine on GitHub as an open source code scrap if you're digitally inclined and want to peek at what's going on under the hood.

 I-Ching: The App of Changes is designed for simplicity.
-The interface consists of an input bar where you can ask your question, and a single button.
+The interface consists of an input bar where you can ask your question, a bottom bar menu with Help, Library, Journal, and Review options, and a single yinyang button.

 The original I-Ching was a ritual, one in which the question before you was thought about throughout the process of sorting yarrow stalks.
 That process happens in microseconds thanks to the I-Ching's software.
-You may want to take a minute or two to think deeply about your question as you compose it to honour the whole ritual thing.
-(If you're wondering why the code doesn't just throw three coins, see the code section for why that shortcut isn'n mathematically identical.)
+You may want to take a minute or two to think deeply about your question as you compose it -- both to honour the ritual but to truly reflect before you turn to the book.
+(If you're wondering why the code doesn't just throw three coins, see the code section for why that shortcut isn't mathematically identical to the older yarrow-stalk method.)

 Type your question in the input box and press "Ask."

 A Yin-Yang symbol appears, gently pulsing, on the screen.
 Consider your question and press it.
-In the blink of an eye, the software has sorted 49 stalks into two random piles, east and west, three times, and each time extracted stalks four at a time until four or fewer remain, placed them between the virtual fingers of a virtual left hand, and calculated the resulting number to determine if the line you've cast is "Strong" (solid) or "Yielding" (broken) and whether or not it's a "Changing" (light gray) line.
+In the blink of an eye, the software has set aside one stalk, sorted 49 others into two random piles, east and west, three times, and each time extracted stalks four at a time until four or fewer remain, placed them between the virtual fingers of a virtual left hand, and calculated the resulting number to determine if the line you've cast is "Strong" (solid) or "Yielding" (broken) and whether or not it's a "Changing" (light gray) line.

 Press the button six times.
 Pause to think about your question each time.
-The Hexagram will be generated, as it should be, from the bottom up.
+The Hexagram will be generated, as is customary, from the bottom up.

 Upon generating the last line, you'll be presented with the name of the Hexagram, its English translation, and a translation of the oracle's "Judgement" text.

-Below the oracle text, separated by a small version of the Hexagram, are original interpretations that I wrote, cribbed, and gathered over the course of several years in the 1980s, when I wrote the original software version of this app to run from a single 128K floppy on an MS DOS computer.
+Below the oracle text, separated by a small version of the Hexagram, are original interpretations or commentaries that I crafted and cribbed over the course of several years in the 1980s, when I wrote the original software version of this app to run from a single 128K floppy on an MS DOS computer.

 At the bottom of the Judgement text, the Yin-Yang button once again takes you to the next screen, the Image.
 The Image is the heart of the Hexagram, describing the pertaining condition.
 The Judgement clothes it in advice about whether a given action will bring good fortune or misfortune, remorse or humiliation.